leo4ai/nanoGenA/README.md

 # nanoGenA
-Nano genetic algorithm - a tiny implementation of a microgenetic algorithm.
+Nanogenetic algorithm - a tiny implementation of a microgenetic algorithm.

 The goal is to learn this sentence